 The Guardian ad Litem (GAL) Program, in partnership with the Pro Bono Committee of the Florida Bar’s Appellate Practice Section (APS), is proud to offer “Appeals for the Pro Bono Practitioner,” a free 6 credit CLE training designed to provide resources and information for all attorneys interested in appeals.

-The live session of this program will take place on February 5, 2020, from 11:45 a.m. to 6 p.m. at the Hyatt Regency Orlando, 9801 International Drive, Orlando, Florida 32819, in conjunction with the Florida Bar Winter Meeting.
+The live session of this program took place on February 5, 2020 in conjunction with the Florida Bar Winter Meeting.

-The program will feature the following topics, presented by an all-star cast that includes some of Florida’s finest appellate practitioners:
+The program featured the following topics, presented by an all-star cast that included some of Florida’s finest appellate practitioners:

 - Taking and Perfecting Appeals: An Overview of the Appellate Process presented by Carrie Ann Wozniak of Orlando.

 - Preserving the Record for Appeal presented by Joe Eagleton of Tampa.